Preventative and Family Dentistry

 With general dentistry, an oral exam involves a full inspection of the mouth as well as the head and neck.
 Using digital radiographs and other diagnostic tools, we can pinpoint any cavities, gum disease, or other abnormalities that might lie within your mouth.
 Our diagnostic tools also allows us to detect changes in prior dental work and to ensure they are in the best condition possible.

 Also known as dental prophylaxis, cleanings involve the removal of dental plaque and tartar that can accumulate on the teeth.
 Plaque and tartar are notoriously difficult to remove even with through regular brushing and flossing.
 Special ultrasonic instruments are used to remove these stubborn deposits and tough stains.

 Digital radiography is a form of X-ray imaging used instead of traditional photographic film.
 Digital radiography produces larger photos to better source hard-to-see cavities.
 Digital radiography requires very low levels of radiation exposure to produce the same quality image as film radiographs (digital x-ray gives 70% less exposure to radiation than traditional x-rays).
 Digital radiography is also very green and environmentally friendly, it completely eliminates the need for developers and fixer solutions which reduces chemical waste significantly.

 The goal of oral cancer screening is to identify mouth cancer in its early stages when there is a greater chance for a cure and instating preventive measures.
 During every exam, we screen our patients for any suspicious lesions that might develop in their mouths.

 With stress on the rise, it is no wonder that more and more dentists are finding evidence that their patients are grinding and/or clenching their teeth during sleep.
-Teeth grinding can lead to chips developing at the edges of teeth and micro-fractures which can have negative long-term effects on tooth sensitivity, gum recession, abfractions and bone support in the jaw.
+Teeth grinding can lead to chips developing at the edges of teeth and micro-fractures which can have negative long-term effects on tooth sensitivity, gum recession, abfractions and bone support.